Is dating in Islam Haram or Halal? What are the rules to have a halal relationship? If you want answers to these questions, you’ll love this post.

 - Or maybe do you think it’s obviously fun?

-If it happens your reason to date a girl or boy fall within these cheap desires, then am afraid, Islam can’t tolerate it and you really deserve the BIG NO answer.
+If it happens your reason to date a girl or boy falls within these cheap desires, then am afraid, Islam can’t tolerate it and you really deserve the BIG NO answer.

 If you want a yes answer to this question then you have to change your intentions because our actions are judged by our intentions.
-This then brings us to the next question.

 Why should Muslims Date?

 And yes!
 I wanted to tell you earlier, but I decided to wait until now.
-That’s to tell you the real meaning of dating and why Islam prefers the word courtship but not dating.
+To tell you the real meaning of dating and why Islam prefers the word courtship but not dating.

 This is my question for them.
-Can you make a guarantee about future?
+Can you make a guarantee about the future?
 Even if it is a little chance of events that can lead to Zina, would you be honest with yourself to say it would never happen?

 We all know that it’s only Allah who knows the future; that is why we don’t take risks in our life.
 Our ears and eyes are limited so is our knowledge which gives a very convincing reason why we can’t be certain about the future.

-So my dear Muslim brothers and sisters, lets shrink away from the dating thing in praise of courtship because that’s how we can become save from its temptations.
+So my dear Muslim brothers and sisters, let us shrink away from the dating thing in praise of courtship because that’s how we can become safe from its temptations.

 Let’s embrace dating for marriage and do away from dating for fun, but how can we do that, what are the steps one can follow in the courting process.
 This brings us to the next point.

-How should Muslims Date/Court?
+How should Muslims Date/Court in Islam?

 We are in the era, we already found ourselves in this dark journey in the time of darkness.
 We only need the best guidance that ever existed in the history of mankind, that’s the Sunnah of our Beloved, Prophet Mohammed (SAW).

-Most importantly, these principles and guidelines will transform many lives of our Muslim youth as dating is one of the common weapon Satan uses to encourage Zina, which is one of the major sins in Islam that easily lure people away from the mercy of Allah.
+Most importantly, these principles and guidelines will transform many lives of our Muslim youth as dating is one of the common weapons Satan uses to encourage Zina, which is one of the major sins in Islam that easily lure people away from the mercy of Allah.

 - Start with a good intention

 In fact, everything including even performing ablution needs to begin with an intention, not just an intention but a good one.

 (The value of) an action depends on the intention behind it (Sahih Muslim, Book 20, Number 4692)

-That’s dating someone who meets the values and goals you have for a future spouse, that’s in order to avoid many relationships before getting marriage and to avoid the temptation of sin (more on that in the new post yet to be published).
+That’s dating someone who meets the values and goals you have for a future spouse, in order to avoid many relationships before getting married and to avoid the temptation of sin.

-- Don’t choose a non-Christian to date
+- Don’t choose a non-Muslim to date

 You want to know why?
-Well, “Islam is to prevail and not to be prevailed over,” as the Prophet said.
+Well, “Islam is to prevail and not to be prevailed over” as the Prophet said.

-It simply means that the man is in a position of leadership over the woman, and it is not permissible for a non-Muslim to be in a position of leadership over a Muslim woman, because Islam is the true religion and all other religions are false.
-Marriage is an act of worship not only for loving sake but also for pleasing Allah.
+It simply means that the man is in a position of leadership over the woman, and it is not permissible for a non-Muslim to be in a position of leadership over a Muslim woman, because Islam is now the only true religion and all other religions in our time are false.

 - Don’t spend time alone together with the other person for long